ajwickham/Calculator/README.md

 # Curriculum Vitae

-#### Its a web page of my CV, version 13/4/2020
+#### Its a calculator project, version 13/4/2020

 #### By Alan Wickham

 ## Description

-This is a simplistic version.
-The intent is to solidify the learing on HTML by reproducing the look of the Word version of the CV.
-Doubtless there are proper CSS sheets to do this coding more easily, and an online CV doesn't have the same format as a paper one.
+This is an exercise to make a simple calculator to practice JSQuery

 ## Setup/Installation instructions